-Though the percentage of enrolled trainees who dropped out is less than 7% but there was an increasing trend observed.
-The pandemic along with the restrictions, fears and sufferings could be identified as the key reason for increased dropouts.
-One must bear in mind that the main industry/sector where a large number of SHI find employment is the e-

-Commerce sector which boomed during the pandemic apart from the lockdown periods.
+pandemic along with the restrictions, fears and sufferings could be identified as the key reason for increased dropouts.
+One must bear in mind that the main industry/sector where a large number of SHI find employment is the e-Commerce sector which boomed during the pandemic apart from the lockdown periods.

-Level of Employability and Life Skills

-The assessment conducted for the SHI trainees was attempted by a small percentage of trainees.
+Level of Employability and Life Skills 5 The assessment conducted for the SHI trainees was attempted by a small percentage of trainees.
 The standard of questions asked were below average given that most trainees attended the sessions virtually and were unable to learn as much.
-The assessment results obtained under the circumstances assessment
+The assessment results obtained under the circumstances made explicit, was less than satisfactory.